 There’s a fundamental difference between publishing a heartfelt post on your blog and putting it as a story on Instagram.
 The first will live for years, allowing you and your readers to reflect on the past moment in time.
 The second is immediately filtered via algorithms to measure its attention potential and lives for twenty-four hours until it’s locked from the public and stored on corporation owned servers.

 As the Internet creator myself, I’m always choosing long-lasting creations – like blog posts and podcasts.
 For me social media can be a useful tool to further promote and reach other like-minded folks.
 But it’s never a core of my Internet presence.
-The creators I follow for years are also consistently building their massive back catalogue while their approach to social media varies greatly.
+The creators I follow for years are also consistently building their massive back catalog while their approach to social media varies greatly.

 Inspiring Internet Creators